pulibrary/marc_cleanup/README.md

 invalid_indicators - Identify bibliographic MARC records with characters other than a space or a number in the field indicators.

+combining_chars - Identify MARC records that have combining diacritics not attached to letters.

-invalid_chars - Identify bibliographic MARC records with characters outside the valid Unicode repertoire (warning: this method takes several hours).
+invalid_chars - Identify bibliographic MARC records with characters outside the valid Unicode repertoire (warning: this method may take several hours).

 invalid_chars_separate_files - Identify MARC records within a particular file that have characters outside the valid Unicode repertoire.

+invalid_xml_chars - Identify MARC records with characters outside of the XML 1.0 specifications that would crash any MARCXML parsers that don't account for these characters (i.e. Blacklight).

 invalid_subfield_code - Identify bibliographic MARC records with subfield codes that are not alphanumeric.

 tab_char - Identify MARC records that have a tab character instead of a space.

-combining_chars - Identify MARC records that have combining diacritics not attached to letters.
+subfield_count - Provide a count of all subfields and fields found within the records from the './marc' directory.

 ### Within xml_methods.rb:
 no_245 - Identify records by bib ID that do not have a 245 field.